orthecreedence/cl-svg-polygon/README.md

 The `:point-data` key contains the outline of the polygon as a vector of points `#((x1 y1) (x2 y2) ...)` and `:holes` contains holes that are cut out of the polygon.

+### Object meta information
+Objects can return meta information in the final result under the `:meta` key.
+Currently, this is only used for paths, which return whether or not the path is "disconnected," meaning it's a set of line segments such that the end does *not* join up with the beginning (if `:disconnected` is `t`).
+This can be useful in determining whether or not to bother with triangulation.

+More object types may use meta later on.

 Philosophy
 ----------
 The idea behind this library is that SVG files can be used to describe objects that will be sent